GFDRR/CCDR-tools/_sources/docs/EAE.md

 # Expected Annual Exposure (EAE)

-This analytical approach applies to probabilistic hazard scenarios (multiple layers by Return Period) which cannot be coupled with a proper impact model (i.e. `fragility function`), but can be ranked in terms of hazard intensity thresholds.
+This analytical approach applies to probabilistic hazard scenarios (multiple layers by Return Period) which cannot be coupled with a proper [**physical vulnerability model**](intro-vulnerability.md), but can be ranked in terms of hazard intensity thresholds.
-Thus the hazard intensity layer is translated into discrete classes and, for ach one, the total exposure for the selected category is calculated.
+Thus the hazard intensity layer is translated into discrete classes and, for each one, the total exposure for the selected category is calculated.
 For example, flood hazard over agriculture is measured in terms of hectars of land falling within different intervals of water depth.

-This produces a mean estimate of **Expected Annual Exposure (EAE) by hazard intensity classes**, as explained in the [**risk concepts**](intro-risk.md).
+This produces a mean estimate of **Expected Annual Exposure (EAE) by hazard intensity classes** for the historical baseline, as explained in the [**risk concepts**](intro-risk.md).
+This is applied for:

+- **Floods**: using water depth as hazard intensity measure, calculates agricultural land area affected by water detph over 0.5 meters.
+- [**Heat**](https://github.com/GFDRR/CCDR-tools/blob/main/Top-down/notebooks/Heat_stress.ipynb): using WBGT (°C) as hazard intensity measure, calculates the amount of population exposed to heat stress classes (strong, very strong, extreme).

 ```{example}
 `For example`: there is no generalised impact model available for measuring flood impact over crops by means of water depth alone, because crop damage depends on a variety of additional factors, such as: duration of the submersion, water velocity, presence of pollutants, type of crop, stage of the crop cycle.